+This is the first of three courses in Calculus.
+This first course covers the fundamental concepts.
 Explores differential calculus of single real variable functions, including limits, continuity and differentiation, maxima and minima, curve sketching, applications, and anti-differentiation.
-Prerequisites: Pass MATH 112 with a "C-" or better, or suitable placement score.
-Math 113 strongly recommended.
+Prerequisites: MATH 112 with a Cor higher, or suitable placement score; MATH 113 strongly recommended